Facilities and Reservations

 Policies for Reservations

-The Center has first priority on its space and does not provide any additional services other than the reservation of space and existing technology.
-Access to the Center’s parking lot is not included in any reservation.
+The School has first priority on its space and does not provide any additional services other than the reservation of space and existing technology.
+Access to the School’s parking lot is not included in any reservation.
 Our policies, priorities for use and responsibilities of the user follow below.

-The Center is only open to University groups or those sponsored by or affiliated with a University of Tennessee department.
+The School is only open to University groups or those sponsored by or affiliated with a University of Tennessee department.
 Use of the Center’s space has been prioritized as follows:

-- Events sponsored by the Center or its partners.
+- Events sponsored by the School or its partners.

-- Classroom instruction and support of instruction in the areas related to the Center, such as public policy, energy and environment, global security and trade, and leadership and governance.
+- Classroom instruction and support of instruction in the areas related to the School, such as public policy, energy and environment, global security and trade, and leadership and governance.

 - Requests by other academic units.